-David is Director of Studies in Archaeology which means (together with Dr Alison MacDonald) he oversees the part-time teaching programme in Archaeology and Anthropology, including (shared with Dr Paul Barnwell) the programme of Courses and Workshops in the Historic Environment.
+David is Director of Studies in Archaeology which means (together with Dr Alison MacDonald and Dr Toby Martin) he oversees the part-time teaching programme in Archaeology and Anthropology, including (shared with Dr Paul Barnwell) the programme of Courses and Workshops in the Historic Environment.
 From 2014-18 he served a 4 year term as the Department's Director of Research, covering research policy, seminars and research-led training across the subjects represented on the full-time teaching staff at OUDCE.
 The new DoR (from October 2018) is Prof Tom Buchanan.

 Research and Public Engagement activity